Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Best Practices for Large-Scale Vulnerability Disclosure and Notification

 The scalability of the messaging infrastructure is the biggest challenge when performing large-scale vulnerability notifications.
-Although organisations such as CERT/CC with VINCE and national CSIRTs with vulnerability notification systems can help with large-scale disclosure, there is still no optimised channel and infrastructure for vulnerability notifications.
-Shadowserver seems to be a promising infrastructure for effectively reaching affected parties.
+Although organisations such as CERT/CC with VINCE and national CSIRTs with vulnerability notification systems can help with large-scale disclosure, there is still no optimised channel and infrastructure for large-scale vulnerability notifications in the existing guidelines \cite{ImprovingPrivateSector}. \textbf{Nonetherless, aside from the email infrastructure:} \begin{itemize} \item A finder can provide web pages to describe the intention of the disclosure, vulnerability information, remediation, and disclosure policy.
+This can help reduce the content in email messages and provide a static source for stakeholders to help track the issues in the long term~\cite{vanhoef_krack_2017,cetin_make_2017,stock_hear_2018,chen_cvd_2024}. \item We recommend checking with a support organisation or partner for messaging infrastructure.
+National CSIRTs, PSIRTs, ISPs, and more stakeholders have been improving external or internal notification mechanisms \cite{InformationSecurityEarly_Japan, cetin_tell_2019, rodriguez_iot_2021}. \item We recommend The Shadowserver Foundation, with its established infrastructure and notification experiences, as an effective option for network scanning, identifying vulnerable systems, and reaching affected parties \cite{ShadowserverFoundation}. \end{itemize}